West Side Orchestral Concerts: Programming

-'I needed to attract attention in order to receive the support of a listening public as well as support from the higher echelon in the music circle of fine musicians and critics.
-There was a wealth of music on library shelves and it had not been explored.
-There were works by classical composers and these had never been performed in America.
-Modern works needed public performances, too.
-People are instinctively attracted to new listening experiences--how else can there be musical growth?
-I continually accomplished this goal by offering something different.'"
+Petrides's programs combined little-known classical works with new music by American composers.
+She described her aim: "There was a wealth of music on library shelves and it had not been explored.
+There were works by classical composers that had never been performed in America.
+Modern works needed public performances, too ...
+I continually accomplished this goal by offering something different."

-Press
+Reception

-Among the leading critics who, during the fifteen years of its existence, closely followed and reviewed the West Side Community Concerts/West Side Orchestral Concerts series were Francis D. Perkins of the New York Herald Tribune, Howard Klein, Theodore Strongin and Raymond Ericson of The New York Times; and Robert Sherman, also with The New York Times, who in the July 3, 1970 edition of that paper wrote of Frédérique Petrides as "a prime mover in New York's cultural affairs since the mid-thirties".
+Critics who reviewed the series over its fifteen-year existence included Francis D. Perkins of the New York Herald Tribune; Howard Klein, Theodore Strongin and Raymond Ericson of The New York Times; and Robert Sherman, also of The New York Times, who in the July 3, 1970 edition described Frédérique Petrides as "a prime mover in New York's cultural affairs since the mid-thirties".